Polynomiality for Bin Packing with a Constant Number of Item Types: Our contributions

 Bin packing can also be considered as a scheduling problem where the processing times correspond to the item sizes and the number of machines should be minimized, given a bound on the makespan.
 A variety of scheduling problems in the so-called high multiplicity setting can also be tackled using Theorem~\ref{thm:MainGeneralTheorem}.
-Some of these scheduling applications are described in the Appendix.
-For example we can solve in polynomial time the high multiplicity variant of minimizing the makespan for unrelated machines with machine-dependent release dates for a fixed number of job types and machine types. \marginpar{Add ref to Posner paper}
+Some of these scheduling applications are described in Section~\ref{sec:HighMultScheduling}.
+For example we can solve in polynomial time the high multiplicity variant of minimizing the makespan for unrelated machines with machine-dependent release dates for a fixed number of job types and machine types.
+For an overview over the vast literature in high multiplicity scheduling we refer to the article of McCormick, Smallwood and Spieksma~\cite{DBLP:journals/mor/McCormickSS01} as well as the one by Hochbaum and Shamir~\cite{HighMultiplicityScheduling-HochbaumShamir1991}.